Conversational Development With Claude Code — Part 14: Installing MCP Servers in Claude Code

 1. Claude Code opens a browser window.

-2. You authorize workspace access.
+2. Authorize workspace access.

 3. Token linkage is confirmed.

-Example usage
+Example Usage

 Prompt: “Using the Notion MCP server, read the product specification document for Ratings V2.”

-Claude Code receives structured JSON containing:
+Claude Code returns structured JSON containing:

 Linear MCP – Project Management Integration